What Makes up a Good Music Teacher?

 2016-06-19 — Brushed up for better readability

 So much depends on having a good music teacher!
 I’m not competent to argue whether all of us are born with the talent to become musicians, or at least to love music and to play an instrument well.
 I have no idea whether some or even most of it is a matter of one’s genes, or maybe the consequence of influences / experiences at a very early (maybe even pre-natal) stage.
 However, for sure, a bad teacher can ruin a lot in one’s musical life!
-A good teacher may not be able to create an artist out of every child, but at least should be able to evoke a child’s musical interest and understanding.
+A good teacher may not be able to create an artist out of every child, but at least should be able to evoke and develop a child’s musical interest and understanding.

-Violin at Secondary School
+Violin Lessons at Secondary School

 This was the old-fashioned type of lesson, where you would start off with volume 1 of a Violin School (Ferdinand Küchler in my case), the teacher marks 3 – 5 sections with a pencil and shows how this is played — that was the task for the next lesson. in subsequent sessions, when a section was performed satisfactorily, that pencil mark was crossed — “done”.

 I don’t think my teacher did much preparation for these lessons — not even sure he wrote down any remarks etc. — however, he was able to nourish my interest for music, he was excellent in accompanying me on the violin or at the piano — he was like a father for me — and even though I was extremely lazy at exercising, I profited enormously from these lessons.
 BTW: he joined that secondary school as a teacher back around 1940, when my mother was at that school — and he is still alive, now aged 97 (*) — and a couple years ago he called me his favorite pupil (not his most talented one, certainly!) — but that may have been because I kept loose contact with him by sending Xmas cards for many years …